 The mitre plane above was photographed by David Stanley Auctions in October, 2022.
 The lack of a front tote, or baluster shaped bridge, and the addition of a front infill suggest that this could possibly be an early English mitre plane.

-Most early mitre planes were made in Continental Europe: Germany, France, and Italy.
+Most early mitre planes were made in Continental Europe: Germany, France, Austria, and Italy.
 This example is possibly unique, in that it it may be the only English mitre with Continental features.
 Features include turned baluster bridge, curved front handle, and curved sides towards the front.
 Sold at David Stanley 2012 auction for 7,500 GBP.

 Photos below by Jim Bode.